Updated April 26, 2023

-Tips for Web Page Design Layout
+Introduction to Web Page Design Layout

 There are a lot of things to consider when you are designing and laying out a website.
 Even the most experienced web page designers make mistakes despite their years of designing, so let’s not consider the kind of mistakes that beginners can make.

-The following short list of ten web page design layout steps covers all essential information that you should know before you begin a new website project or start working with a digital agency, and it also covers what they should focus on during the web page design layout process.`
+The following shortlist of ten web page design layout steps covers all essential information that you should know before you begin a new website project or start working with a digital agency, and it also covers what they should focus on during the web page design layout process.`

 Steps to Create Perfect Web Page Design Layout

-Following are the steps:
+The following are the steps:

-1. Pen to paper
+1. Pen to Paper

-2. Add a grid to Photoshop and select your typography
+2. Add a grid to Photoshop and select your typography.

-3. Colors and layout
+3. Colors and Layout

 4. Think different

-5. Focus on the details
+5. Focus on the Details

 6. Keep things sharp and tidy

 When designing with Photoshop, keep your PSD files clean, no matter how big the project gets and the number of designers that work on the project.
-Cleaner files make it easier to export various sections and make the web page design layout process faster, as well as work with other designers using shared files.
+More new files make it easier to export various sections and make the web page design layout process faster, as well as work with other designers using shared files.

 7. Prepare for the worst, and stay focused

 Web page designers are meant to solve problems via different constraints.
 Regarding web page designs, the constraints can be technical, content-related, or conceptual.
 When you start and work on a project, do not just think of an ideal scenario but also the worst-case scenario.
 For instance, the user may be trying to access the website on a four-inch screen running an OS over two old updates.
 Remember how your website layout will work in different screen sizes, devices, and operating systems.